TheOdinProject/curriculum/nodeJS/authentication/json_web_tokens.md

 }
 ```

 <span id="sending-jwts">There are many ways JWTs can be sent to and from servers, such as in the response's "Authorization" header via the [Bearer scheme](https://security.stackexchange.com/questions/108662) or via httpOnly cookies.
-Since we have not yet covered how to handle cross-site cookies, the example above sends the JWT as a bearer token in the response's Authorization header.</span>
+Since we have not yet covered how to handle cookies when the client and server are deployed on different domains, the example above sends the JWT as a bearer token in the response's Authorization header.
+When received, the client can store the JWT in a number of ways, such as in the same httpOnly cookie it came in, as well as extracting the token from the Authorization header then storing it in localStorage.</span>

 <div class="lesson-note lesson-note--critical" markdown="1">